pajicadvance/cherry-on-top/README.md

 Disables the game mechanic that allows shulkers to duplicate by hitting each other with their bullets.

+### Disable night vision

+Makes Night Vision unobtainable in survival with the following changes:
+- The brewing recipe for Night Vision potions now makes Invisibility potions instead
+- The crafting recipe for Suspicious Stew with a Night Vision effect now gives a Suspicious Stew with Invisibility instead
+- Looted Suspicious Stew that would contain Night Vision now contains Invisibility instead

 ### Riptide works in water only

 Makes tridents enchanted with Riptide work only in water, and not in rain.